InsertCleverNameHere/Drums-Trainer/docs/ROADMAP.md

 ---

-> **Notes:** Optional features like visual-only mode, presets, and “about” modals are deferred to keep the app lightweight.
+> **Notes:** Optional features like visual-only mode, presets, and "about" modals are deferred to keep the app lightweight.
 > All future additions should respect the offline-first, lightweight philosophy.